Grievance Procedures for Gender-Based Misconduct, Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, and Stalking

 However, in situations where the Respondent is eligible to bring grievances before the Committee on Grievance in accordance with the Code of Academic Freedom and Tenure, the Respondent has the option to appeal the severity of a sanction if the sanction was suspension or dismissal.
 In such instances, as above, the Complainant will also have the ability to submit a written statement to the Committee within five (5) business days of such notification.

 Appeals will be conducted in an impartial manner by trained College officials without conflict of interest or bias for or against either party.
-A party with a concern about a conflict of interest or bias should contact the Title IX Coordinator.
+A party with a concern about a conflict of interest or bias should contact the Director of Nondiscrimination and Title IX.
 The Appeals Panel can determine whether a change in the Adjudicator’s decision is warranted.
 If a change in this decision is necessary, the Appeals Panel will review the appeal and Adjudicator’s rationale and make a final decision.
 The appeals decision is final.

 Appeals will not be reviewed or considered beyond the Appeals Panel.
 Appeals decisions will be rendered within ten (10) business days after the receipt of the formal request for appeal.
 Both parties will be notified in writing of appeals outcome.

 A panel of three administrators will serve as the Appeals Panel.
 Typically, the Appeals Panel will be comprised of the Appeals Officer of the Respondent’s area and two additional Appeals Officers (described below)6.

 If the Respondent is a student: Nikki Youngblood Giles, Interim Dean of Studies; designee: Jennifer Fondiller.

 If the Respondent is a faculty member: Linda Bell, Provost; designee: Leslie Cawley.